LibrePCB-Libraries/Toshiba.lplib/README.md

 Semiconductors and storage.

-Inofficial library, not endorsed by Toshiba.
+Unofficial library, not endorsed by Toshiba.

 ## License